 Nuwara Eliya tea district is one of the best-known of Sri Lanka’s tea-growing district.
 It is the most mountainous and has the highest average elevation.
 Combined with low temperature, this area is one of the best tea growing areas of Sri Lanka.

 The teas of Ruhuna are “low-grown”.
-They are cultivated at an altitude less than 600m which comprises of vast subregions from coastal plains to the Southern edge of Sinharaja Rain Forest.
+They are cultivated at an altitude less than 600m which comprises of vast sub regions from coastal plains to the Southern edge of Sinharaja Rain Forest.
 Full-flavoured black tea is a unique speciality of Ruhana region.

 Similar to Ruhuna, Sabaragamuwa produces a fast-growing bush with a long leaf.
 It is Sri Lanka’s largest district.

-The Uda Pussellawa district is situated close to Nuwara Eliya, so its tea is often compared to that of its neighbor.
+The Uda Pussellawa district is situated close to Nuwara Eliya, so its tea is often compared to that of its neighbour.
 But it is darker in the cup, with a pinkish hue, of greater strength, and exquisitely tangy.